-The Sexual Health and HIV Policy EURObulletin, provides information about policies, programmes, standards, guidance, evidence and research, and emerging issues in sexual and reproductive healthcare, HIV treatment and care, prevention and sexual health promotion.
+The EURObulletin - provides information about policies, programmes, standards, guidance, evidence and research, and emerging issues in sexual and reproductive healthcare, HIV treatment and care, prevention and sexual health promotion.

 The bulletin highlights to healthcare professionals and other stakeholders evidence-based HIV and sexual and reproductive health policy developments across the European region.

-- 833 subscribers to the bulletin, in addition to those who access content from direct visits to the EURObulletin content on aidsmap. - 4 editions of the Eurobulletin in 2019.
+- 833 subscribers to the bulletin, in addition to those who access content from direct visits to the EURObulletin pages on aidsmap. - 4 editions of the EURObulletin in 2019.